AnyaReese/ADS-Projects/proj4/Report.md

 ### 4.3 Comments

 The dynamic programming solution is an efficient way to solve the problem of counting the number of distinct red-black trees with a given number of internal nodes.
 By classifying the trees based on the number of nodes and black height, we can calculate the number of trees with a black root and a red root at each black height.
 The final result is obtained by summing up the number of trees with a black root at all possible heights.
 The time complexity of the solution is $O(N^2 \log N)$, and the space complexity is $O(N \log N)$.

+There's still room for improvement in the code.
+For example, we can use a more efficient way to calculate the logarithm of the number of nodes and optimize the modulo operations to prevent integer overflow.
+We can use FFT to speed up the multiplication of large numbers and reduce the time complexity of the solution.
+We can also optimize the space complexity by using a more compact data structure to store the dynamic programming results.
+The thought of optimization comes from PTA testcases when we failed to run it in time with python, though using cpp we can pass it with normal algorithm.